Internectio/Locuscraft/README.md

 4. To build a large and dedicated user base.
 None of the other goals are possible without the help of many, many users.
 In order to make the website more engaging and make users come back, we must give users great utility, and use some psychology.
 Users will be able to subscribe to interests (basically any category) and create goals.
 User's will earn points by completing tasks related to their interests and goals.
 More details below.

-How will the information be gathered?
+*How will the information be gathered?*

 All of the information will come from the users.
 All we (the developers) have to do is create the interface that the users will use.
 Then the users will take care of information categorization and organization (tongue twister there).
 Information could come in the form of links, multimedia, and text.
 It could come from references to websites, profile information (based on privacy settings), polls they have answered, uploads, and maybe other sources.
 Tasks and points for those tasks will be the main driving force for gathering this information.
 User's will acquire tasks from interests or tasks feeds they've subscribed to.
 They will see all of their tasks in a task feed on their home page.
 A task could be a question about something, it could be to confirm that something is true, to watch a video, to click a link, to complete something, help someone, create something, or anything else the users can come up with.
 Once the task is complete they will acquire locus points if the task helped them, community points if it helped everyone else, or both if it helped both.

-What are my sources for multimedia content?
+*What are my sources for multimedia content?*

 Right now, I am creating all the multimedia content myself, or creating different images using free stock images from the internet and modifying them.
 I have done this with the logo and background images on the front page.
+I am somewhat particular about the style of the website.
+I feel that it should be awe-inspiring give people a sense of discovery the moment they see the front page.
+The interface should be minimalistic and uncluttered to make as easy as possible to navigate and understand.

-What is my budget?
+*What is my budget?*

 My own pocket for the time being.
 I am open to donations and would like to expand if I acquire enough.
+I would like to have enough income from this project to make it my full-time job and move out of the house I am living in, but if you would like to contribute for a specific purpose, such as some internet service or dedicated servers, I'm sure we can arrange it.

-How long do I have to complete the project?
+*How long do I have to complete the project?*

 I will work on this as long as it takes, but I would like to get it going ASAP.
 Currently, working by myself, it could be a year before I have a basic usable user interface for the website.
 I am still learning how to use Django.
 The more people we get working on this, the sooner it will revolutionize the internet.

-Who is on my project team?
+*Who is on my project team?*

 No one yet.
 I would love to hear from anyone who has experience programming and wants to help.
 Also if you have constructive criticism or a suggestion for the project, I would like to hear it.